opensearch-project/documentation-website/_security/configuration/best-practices.md

 We recommend to use securityadmin.sh to manage configuration of your clusters, `securityadmin.sh` is a command-line tool provided by OpenSearch for managing security configurations.
 It allows administrators to efficiently manage security settings, including roles, role mappings, and other security-related configurations, within an OpenSearch cluster.

-Changes with made with `securityadmin.sh` should be preceded by a backup of the current configuration, otherwise configuration can be lost!
-For more detailed information visit the [security admin configuration](https://opensearch.org/docs/latest/security/configuration/security-admin/) section in the documentation.
+Before making changes with `securityadmin.sh`, always create a backup of the current configuration to prevent potential loss.
+For more detailed information, visit the [security admin configuration](https://opensearch.org/docs/latest/security/configuration/security-admin/) section in the documentation.

-### Benefits of using securityadmin.sh:
+### Benefits of using securityadmin.sh

 1. Consistency: By using securityadmin.sh, administrators can ensure consistency across security configurations within the cluster.
 This helps maintain a standardized and secure environment.
 2. Automation: securityadmin.sh enables automation of security configuration tasks, making it easier to deploy and manage security settings across multiple nodes or clusters.
 3. Version Control: Security configurations managed through securityadmin.sh can be version-controlled using standard version control systems like Git.
 This facilitates tracking changes, auditing, and reverting to previous configurations if necessary.